CartoDB/carto-react-template/README.md

 **I’m using Vue or Angular for building my applications, what are my options?**

-At this moment, we only have a template for React using Create React App.
+At this moment, we only have a CARTO for React.
 If you are building an application using Vue, Angular or other JavaScript framework, you don’t have to worry, it is completely feasible and you just need to use the CARTO for deck.gl pure JavaScript flavor.
 Please check the [example](https://github.com/CartoDB/viz-doc/tree/master/deck.gl/examples/pure-js).

 ## Sample Application

-A full [Sample Application](#sample-application) with the most common functionality in a location intelligence is also available at https://sample-app-react.carto.com
+A full [Sample Application](#sample-application) with the most common functionality when creating LI Apps is also available at https://sample-app-react.carto.com

 To download it, just run: